-The worst aggregate loss resulting from the closeout process (under the collateralization mode by the investors) of an investor's position and collateral is defined as said investor's residual risk, taking into consideration all of the risk scenarios.
+The worst aggregate loss resulting from the closeout process (under the collateralization mode by the investor's position and collateral is defined as said investor's residual risk, taking into consideration all of the risk scenarios.
 The scenario corresponding to such aggregate loss is called worst risk scenario for the investor and is denoted by Φ^ .